 Right before your very eyes, your little one is learning to walk.
-She has moved through those developmental milestones as fast as a speeding bullet.
-She has learned to roll, sit, crawl, and stand faster than you can write it all down in the baby book.
+She has moved through those baby milestones as fast as a speeding bullet – learning to roll, learning to sit, learning to crawl, and learning to stand faster than you can write it all down in the baby book.

 *This post contains affiliate links.
 Read more.

 As you watch her learning to walk, you see that she has all of the stubbornness and perseverance of a one-year-old and she is constantly falling down and getting right back up.